OSI-SAF-tools/conc_edgefilter/README.md

 # Ice-Edge-Filtered OSI SAF Sea Ice Concentration

-conc_edgefilter.py takes the sea ice-concentration and -edge OSI SAF products and produces a filtered sea ice-concentration product, where the ice
--edge product indicates no ice or very open ice (i.e. where the flag_values variable is 1).
+conc_edgefilter.py takes the sea ice-concentration and -edge OSI SAF products and produces a filtered sea ice-concentration product, with the ice concentration set to zero where the ice-edge product indicates no ice or very open ice (i.e. where the flag_values variable is 1).

 The latest OSI SAF sea ice concentration and edge products can be downloaded from here: